 Gloss from the Type-Setter: the Editor may here have in his mind that diary entry of Jane Austen’s niece, Fanny, who took a holiday in Worthing with the family on 17th September 1805 and – war notwithstanding – ‘went with G.Mamma in the morning to buy fish on the beach and afterwards with Mamma and Miss Sharpe to Bathe where I had a most delicious dip.’
 The Bathing-House would appear to have been unnecessary to one young in spirit.

 The Landing House

 Oofy here: Editorial: Strange fellow the Type-Setter.
 Looks as though he spent too long under a stone.
 Hair’s all falling out and his stomach hangs out over his trousers which are usually done up with string so his fly is never quite zipped.
 Funny meeting him.
-What he writes sounds sensible enough.
-Yet in the flesh.
 Can’t talk normally.
 Can’t talk at all in fact.
 Me, I can talk.
 I can talk about anything.
 Take Gigi, my horse.
 I can talk about her for hours.
 It’s French you know.
 Not the horse.
 The name.
 Anyway.
 Mustn’t hang about in the office all day chatting.
 Places to go.
 People to see.
-You know, Chaps.
+You know.
+Chaps.